Hosting and bandwidth provided by MacAce.net.

 Ultimately, the battery life of the iPhone 3G is better than that provided by the original iPhone if using the older 2G/EDGE network but inferior if using the newer 3G network.
 This is to be expected given the power requirements of the 3G technology.
 Some heavy users may find the battery life of the iPhone 3G to be inadequate and wish that Apple made it possible to quickly swap batteries as is possible for other 3G phones on the market, but at least Apple has made replacing the battery possible without resorting to soldering.

 Just as the company does for the original iPhone, after the one year warranty, Apple offers to replace the battery for US$79 plus US$6.95 for shipping.
-The service takes three business days and a "loaner" iPhone is offered for US$29 while the battery replacement is in progress.
+The service takes three to five business days.